Intestinal Bacteria Imbalance Leads to These 6 Problems

 Even though many people aren’t aware of it, the intestine has a close link to brain activity.
-Because of this, imbalances can cause negative reactions to cognitive functions.
+It’s for that reason imbalances can negatively affect cognitive functions.

 The microbial flora takes part in the production of various important neurotransmitters.
-When the flora is out of balance, there may be memory problems and other symptoms that affect thinking.
+When the flora is out of balance, you may experience memory problems, anxiety, and other symptoms that affect the way you think.

 3. Nutritional Deficiencies

-In the beginning, it is difficult to take note of this because the body keeps reserves of nutrients.
-As time goes by, there are a series of symptoms that indicate an important decrease in the bacteria.
+Although in the beginning, it can be difficult to notice this because the body keeps reserves of nutrients.
+But as time goes by, there are a series of symptoms that indicate an important decrease in the bacteria.

 Some of the most common deficiencies are: